Does Health Insurance Cover Car Accidents?

 The benefits of PIP/MedPay is that individuals do not need to prove that the other driver was at-fault, and reimbursements for bills are straightforward and released in a timely manner.
 Additionally, because PIP and MedPay do not come with out-of-pocket deductibles that most health plans usually require, you can avoid the payment.
 Once individuals have used all of their PIP and/or MedPay funds, they can then turn to their health insurance for coverage in most states.

 Drivers who do not have PIP or MedPay may use their health insurance to pay for medical bills that were due to a car accident.
-This is generally the best way to proceed, although individuals may also consider filing a claim again the other driver’s insurance.
+This is generally the best way to proceed, although individuals may also consider filing a claim against the other driver’s insurance.
 Even so, the bills will need to be paid and claims can take months to process.
 It may be wise to send the medical bills to your health insurance as they arrive, as you don’t need to add extra stress to your life by building up debt.
 And just as you may want to file a claim against the other driver, your health insurance company may decide to recoup the cost of your treatment from the other driver’s insurance company.

 If you do not have PIP or MedPay, consider opting in.
 PIP and MedPay both cover the injuries of other passengers in your vehicle.
 If you find yourself in the car with friends or colleagues at the time of your accident, this is a huge benefit because your health insurance will not cover injuries to anyone other than yourself.